TGS

 Agriculture champion's stark message to welsh farmers

-seen at 05:36, 20 July in Charity Commission News - national.
+seen at 05:36, 20 July in Charity Commission News - national (Our copy).

 The Health and Safety Executive’s new agriculture champion is using the Royal Welsh show (19-22 July) show as an opportunity to rally Welsh farmers into looking out for themselves and each other.